 Despite the comfortable tech-driven business career track Sylar had prepared for in the classroom, he realized that that earlier job working with exchange program students — and not his course of study — felt like the better fit.

-Today, he makes good use of both his professional and personal interests — and draws from his own experiences — as senior student services advisor for Auburn Global.
+For several years, he made good use of both his professional and personal interests — and drew from his own experiences — as senior student services advisor for Auburn Global.
+Today, he’s expanded his reach even further, serving as the student community manager on Shorelight’s marketing team.

 5 Ways to Expand Your Comfort Zone